kznrluk/aski/README.md

 ![external editor](https://raw.githubusercontent.com/kznrluk/aski/main/docs/editor.gif)

-For prompts with line breaks or long input that is difficult to input on the console, you can use an external editor.
+For prompts with line breaks or long input difficult to type directly into the console, you can use an external editor.

 ```
 aski@GPT4> :editor